dymaczew/fs20icam/LabGuides/Exercise7/README.md

         o	Click On
     •	Click Save

+Notice that Incident policies have other options.
+For example, in the "Assign and notify" section, you can configure ICAM to notify people when the incident opens.
+For example, send an e-mail to the python DevOps team.

 Confirm the resulting Policies list include your new policy in the list of Incident Policies.

 ![](images/2020-01-16-17-02-28.png)